-An EMG is a test that measures the electrical activity of the nerves and muscles.
+An electromyogram (EMG) is a test that measures the electrical activity of the nerves and muscles.
 The study consists of two parts:

 1. The first part of the test involves nerve conduction studies (NCS) that are performed by a technologist.
-This part measures the ability of nerves to transmit electrical impulses or messages to their respective muscles.
+This part measures the ability of nerves to transmit (send) electrical impulses, or messages, to their respective muscles.
 This part involves a small and brief electrical stimulus.

-2. The second part of the test is called needle electrode examination, which is performed by a physician specializing in EMG.
+2. The second part of the test is called needle electrode examination, which is performed by a doctor who specializes in EMG.
 This part examines and measures the electrical activity in muscles.
-This involves a very thin gauge needle that acts like a microphone when inserted into the muscle.
+This involves inserting a very thin gauge needle that acts like a microphone into the muscle.
 Nothing is pushed in or pulled out through the needle.
 A number of muscles are examined this way, based on the clinical problem.

 For both parts of the test, the patient may feel some uncomfortable sensations.

-Why do patients need to have these tests?
+Why do patients need to have an electromyogram?

-An EMG can help physicians distinguish the cause of numbness or paralysis, muscle weakness or spasms, and the cause of pain in the arms, hands, legs, feet, and face.
-The results will allow the ordering physician to be able to determine the course of treatment.
+An EMG can help doctors learn the cause of numbness or paralysis, muscle weakness or spasms, and the cause of pain in the arms, hands, legs, feet, and face.
+The results will allow the ordering physician to decide how to treat the disorder.

 - Patients have both NCS and needle examination when an EMG is ordered.

-- The length of stay is 2 to 3 hours for both parts of the test at all EMG sites.
+- The length of stay is 1 to 3 hours, based on the clinical problem, for both parts of the test at all EMG sites.
 Please plan to stay accordingly.

-- Duration of symptoms is less than 3 weeks.
+- You have had symptoms for less than three weeks.

 - Mestinon® (pyridostigmine bromide)